Remod-org/Photog/README.md

 Run the /mf command to mark a photoframe, then use your instant camera to take a picture and post that to the frame.
 There is a slight delay but it should get pasted within 5-10 seconds.

-Optionally, the name of the player who took the photo will be overlayed on the image.
+Optionally, the name of the player who took the photo will be overlaid on the image.

 ![](https://i.imgur.com/nI5k950.jpeg)